 Down to live like the Spanish?
 Mucho gusto!
 We’re talking beach life, cool sunnies and sexy swimwear.
-If your FDW has been working for you for at least nine months, she can apply for the Foreign Domestic Worker Visa which takes a minimum processing time of 15 days.
-The cost includes a service charge totalling S$154.80.
+If your FDW has been working for you for at least nine months, she can apply for the Foreign Domestic Worker Visa, which takes a minimum processing time of 15 days.
+The cost includes a service charge totalling S$141.20.
 So book a trip to Spain and surprise your helper!

 Dreaming of being on cable cars in the mountains?
-Switzerland here we come!
+Switzerland, here we come!
 Schengen visas are available for both your fam and helper with an expected processing time of about 15 days (not too bad!).
-Schedule an appointment in advance and be sure to complete the declaration form for domestic helpers.
+Schedule an appointment in advance, and be sure to complete the declaration form for domestic helpers.
 The visa costs S$170.
-(Note: VTL to be effective on 8 Nov).

 9. South Korea

 Annyeonghaseyo!
 Gangnam style your way to South Korea.
 Think the land of K-pop music, K-dramas, Kimchi and fab skincare (we’re in)!
-Take your helper along with your fam to this globally influential country by applying for a tourist visa for trips more than 90 days.
+Take your helper along with your fam to this globally influential country.
+Secure a visa for your helper by following the info here.
 Submit it in person at the Embassy of Korea.
-The costs vary depending on the duration of your trip with a rate of S$54 for 90 days and S$82 for more than 90 days.
-Expect a minimum of four days processing time which may be revised due to Covid.
-(Note: VTL to be effective on 15 Nov).
+Also, take note that your helper must be employed for at least 6 months to secure a visa.
+The costs vary depending on the duration of your trip.

 Keen to escape the humidity for a more temperate stroll through London’s Hyde Park?
 If your helper has worked for you for at least one year, they are eligible for a visa to enter the UK.
-Domestic Workers in a Private Household visa takes three weeks to process, and can be applied for up to three months before you’re ready to jet off.
-At a pricey S$891 (£516), you’ll want to stay a while to get full bang for your buck.
+Domestic Workers in a Private Household visa takes three weeks to process and can be applied for up to three months before you’re ready to jet off.
+At a pricey S$887.90 (£531), you’ll want to stay a while to get full bang for your buck.
 Lucky it lasts six months…

 Looking for some leisure time Down Under?
 The theme parks on the Gold Coast are epic!
 The Australian High Commission will issue your helper a subclass 600 Visitor (Tourist or Business Visitor stream) visa.
-You can opt for a three-, six- or 12-month visa with fees starting from S$147 (AUD145).
-Fair warning: plan well in advance as processing time has been affected by Covid!
-Although, if you’re desperate, you can fast track your visa for a hefty sum of AUD1000.
-(Note: VTL to be effective on 8 Nov).
+Check out this handy guide to the application process.